microsoft/terraform-provider-power-platform/DEVELOPER.md

 ### Writing Unit Tests

 Unit test are created by mocking HTTP request, some of the often used HTTP mocks encapsulated in `ActivateEnvironmentHttpMocks` function, so that you don't have to write them for every test.

-when implementing new mocks, the mokcked response json files should be located in `/internal/powerplatform/services/<your_service_name>/test/<resource_or_datasource>/<name_of_the_unit_test>` folder
+When implementing new mocks, the mokcked response json files should be located in `/internal/powerplatform/services/<your_service_name>/test/<resource_or_datasource>/<name_of_the_unit_test>` folder

 > [!TIP]
 > When creating mocked json responses you can resuse the exising one by **duplicating** then into you `<name_of_the_unit_test>` folder.